schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ![sub-map](../../assets/mesh-sub-map.png)

-Mesh each sub-map in a seperate SMS session and fix issues that crash SMS where necessary.
+Mesh each sub-map in a seperate SMS session and fix issues when they occur using the methods discussed earlier.

 Combine the sub-meshes using the following script in [SCHISM Git]():
 ```